-To connect via Wi-Fi, turn the hotspot on and head to the Wi-Fi settings on the device you want to connect through.
+To connect via Wi-Fi, head to the Wi-Fi settings on the device you want to connect through.

-Select your iPhone from the list of connections (it might show up as Your Name‘s iPhone) and add the password listed under the same screen you toggled the slider on.
-FYI, you can change this password by tapping on it.
+Select your iPhone from the list of connections (it might show up as Your Name‘s iPhone) and – if prompted – input the password chosen earlier.

 To connect via Bluetooth, make sure you’re discoverable on your device by going to Settings> Bluetooth.
 You then have to pair your device with the one you want to use to connect to.
 This usually requires going to that device’s settings, looking up Bluetooth and tapping a Pair option.
 Then select your iPhone from available devices and connect.